 The LogDNA Docker container lets you send logs from Docker, Docker Cloud, Amazon Elastic Container Service (ECS), and other Docker-based platforms.
 The container automatically collects logs generated by other containers running on the host and sends them to LogDNA’s ingestion servers.
 The container is based on Logspout and supports custom metadata, such as a custom hostname and tags.

 To learn how to send logs from orchestration tools like Kubernetes, Docker Swarm, and Rancher, see the Kubernetes documentation page.

 To log a standard Docker deployment, deploy an instance of the Logspout container.
-Make sure to replace the following values (these also apply to all of the following deployment methods):
+Make sure to replace the following example values with your specific values (these also apply to all of the following deployment methods):

 LOGDNA_KEY: Required.
 Your LogDNA ingestion key.

 FILTER_NAME: Optional.
 The name of the specific container to monitor.